Built Upon the Rock

-So it is that one’s spiritual souls need periodic washing.
+So it is that one’s spiritual soles need periodic washing.
 This is part of the blessing of The Lord’s Supper.
-It gets the believer back on track by focusing the mind on the fact that the world has been crucified to the Christian, and the Christian to the world:
+It gets the believer back on track by focusing the mind on the fact that the world has been crucified to the Christian and the Christian to the world:

 May I never boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.